 When you're in the mood for something a little more spicy or need something that goes well with Spanish or Tex Mex; there's nothing like spicing this wonderful bread up.

 Just follow the basic recipe above except that you omit the milk and use 1/4 cup of canned evaporated milk.
 Then add;

 2 tablespoons of taco seasoning mix

 If you desire more heat, add 1/2 teaspoon of red pepper flakes

 for even more spice and heat, add 1/2 jalapeno pepper- seeds removed, finely chopped

-mix all these ingredients into the basic batter recipe, add a little more evaporated milk if needed, then cook until golden brown, according to the instructions.
+mix all these ingredients into the basic batter recipe, add a little more evaporated milk if needed.

 Cheese Hush Puppies

 add your favorite cheese cut into 1/2" cubes ( My favorite is sharp Cheddar)

 Press a cube of cheese into each spoonful of batter and drop into hot oil.